bebill88/GMU-ABM-RDTE/README.md

 - `schemas/event_log.schema.json` captures the per-tick gate/event data written by `EventLogger` (`outputs/<scenario>_<timestamp>/events_run_<i>.csv`) and lists the probability-context fields (`gate_prob_*`, `legal_*`, `dependency_*`, etc.).
 - `schemas/labs.schema.json` documents the optional lab/hub fields (`name/site/facility`, the latitude/longitude variants, `service`, `specializations`, and `region`) and mirrors the header of `data/templates/labs_template.csv`.
-- `schemas/rdte_fy26.schema.json` describes the normalized FY26 line-item fields (`program_id`, `service_component`, funding identifiers, alignment scores, MBSE/digital maturity fields, dependencies, status flags, and so on) that `_load_rdte` stores on each researcher’s program context.
+- `schemas/rdte_fy26.schema.json` describes the normalized FY26 line-item fields (`program_id`, `service_component`, funding identifiers, alignment scores, MBSE/digital maturity fields, dependencies, status flags, and so on) that `_load_rdte` stores on each researcherâs program context.
 - `schemas/mbse.schema.json` defines the digital engineering supplement (`project_id`, `digital_maturity`, `model_coverage`, `simulation_runs`, `defect_escape_rate`, `twin_sync_level`) used by the optional MBSE template.

 Copy the templates from `data/templates/` before running experiments to guarantee a known-good shape, and use whichever validator you prefer (for example, convert the CSV to JSON and run `jsonschema`, or simply inspect the headers) to confirm your data satisfies the documented properties.